 machine's name and username in the remote machine's ~/.shosts

-to work and is even less safe.
-Check man ssh
+which enables rcp to work and is even less safe.
+Check man ssh for details.

 Directories are divided in file systems, which usually correspond to